joeyjenhuang/eci-586/README.md

 ## Course Overview

-As the use of digital resources continues to expand in education, an unprecedented amount of new data is becoming available to educational researchers and practitioners.
-In response, Learning Analytics (LA) has emerged over the past decade as an interdisciplinary field encompassing Learning (e.g. educational technology, learning and assessment sciences), Analytics (e.g. visualization, computer/data sciences), and Human-Centered Design (e.g. usability, participatory design).
+As the use of digital technologies and artificial intelligence (AI) continues to expand in education, an unprecedented volume of data is being generated across learning environments.
+In response, Learning Analytics (LA) has emerged as an interdisciplinary field that integrates Learning (e.g., educational technology, learning and assessment sciences), Analytics (e.g., data visualization, machine learning, computer/data sciences), and Human-Centered Design (e.g., usability, participatory design, ethical AI).

-This course will provide students with an overview of the field, examples of its use in educational contexts, and applied experience with tools and techniques for analyzing new sources of data from new perspectives.
-As participants gain experience in the collection, analysis, and reporting of data throughout the course, they will be better prepared to help educational organizations understand and improve learning and the contexts in which learning occurs.
+This course provides students with a broad introduction to the field, examples of its application in educational contexts, and hands-on experience with tools and techniques for analyzing educational data.
+Students will engage with topics such as predictive modeling, dashboards, text and network analysis, and the growing role of AI in shaping learning systems.

+Through applied projects and critical reflection, students will develop the skills to collect, analyze, and interpret learning data—equipping them to support data-informed decisions and design responsible, equitable learning environments.

 **Number of Credits:** 3